guillermoreyesv/template_back_python_mongo/README.md

 ```

 ## 6. Build Docker Image
-Builds a Docker image for the project and tags it as back-ubicafest.
+Builds a Docker image for the project and tags it as back-template.
 ```
-docker build -t back-ubicafest .
+docker build -t back-template .
 ```

 ## 7. Run Docker Container
-Runs a Docker container in detached mode (-d), maps port 8001 on the host to port 8000 in the container, and names the container back-ubicafest.
+Runs a Docker container in detached mode (-d), maps port 8001 on the host to port 8000 in the container, and names the container back-template.
 ```
-docker run -d -p 8001:8000 --name back-ubicafest back-ubicafest
+docker run -d -p 8001:8000 --name back-template back-template
 ```

 ## 8. Run Docker Compose